elixir-luxembourg/project-setup-practical/README.md

     -   Describe the statistics of the length of the peaks in a table

-    -   Discuss the distribution of signal values and p values
+    -   Discuss the distribution of signal values and p values with one sentence that should contain the actual numbers.

-    -   Include a citation
+    -   Include a citation.

         You can add new code chunks, update the text or add new pieces of code available in `R/analysis-code.R` file.